victoriad01/templehs/README.md

 ##

-This is Victor Oluwafemi's submission of the Fullstack Application Assessment for booking Medical Personnels.
+Victor Oluwafemi's submission for the Fullstack Assessment of TempleHS, an application for booking Medical Personnels.

 It was built using NextJS 13.4.9.